focofofo.com / FAQ / Inventory / Opinion / Resources / Water / Calendar / Mistakes I've made / Goals / Climate change / Build your own food forest!

 You don't wear a bikini to the office and you don't wear a winter coat to the beach.

-Gardening should be no different: we should grow plants and trees that are appropriate to local conditions.
-If you live in a relatively dry place with hot summers, check out Colorado Hardy Plants for plants and trees adapted to such conditions — I like everything I've bought from them.
+Gardening and agriculture should be no different: we should grow plants and trees that are appropriate to local conditions.
+If you live in a relatively dry place with hot summers, check out Colorado Hardy Plants for plants and trees adapted to such conditions.
 For annuals, take a look at Native Seeds in Tucson, Arizona.
-I've had good luck in the Northern Colorado Front Range with their tepary beans, muskmelons, sunflowers, and Vadito Quelites Grandes "mountain spinach."
+I've had good luck in the Northern Colorado Front Range with their tepary beans, muskmelons, sunflowers, and Vadito Quelites Grandes "mountain spinach" (although we didn't enjoy the flavor of mountain spinach — but like collard greens, perhaps it just takes a certain approach to be excellent.
+It's also a prolific producer of seed so it could be an outstanding land restoration plant.)

 Calculate roof rainwater volume

-Given the 16" of rain per year in Northern Colorado, a home with about 1225 square feet of roof will collect around 11,000 gallons of rainwater per year.
-Does your home drop all that water next to the foundation, wasting it (and possibly harming your foundation)?
-Instead you can buy downspout extenders from Home Depot or Lowes and run that water out to your shade or fruit trees, massively reducing if not eliminating your outdoor watering needs.
+Given the 16" of precipitation per year in the Northern Colorado Front Range, a home with about 1225 square feet of roof catchment will collect around 11,000 gallons of rainwater per year.
+Does your home drop all that water next to the foundation, wasting it (and possibly harming your foundation or flooding the basement through a window well)?
+Instead you can get free downspouts from Craigslist and attach them to your own existing downspouts, directing the water to a particular spot in the garden.
+Or you can just buy them from Home Depot.
+This will massively reduce or potentially even eliminate your outdoor watering needs.

 The equation: